d12frosted/elpa-mirror/melpa/corfu-doc-readme.txt

-Display candidate's documentation in another frame
+Display a documentation popup for completion candidate when using Corfu.